-Hereditary diffuse gastric cancer: updated clinical guidelines with an emphasis on germline CDH1 mutation carriers
+Hereditary diffuse gastric cancer: updated clinical practice guidelines

 In March of 2019, the University of Otago along with three supporting organizations hosted a three-day meeting to begin the review and revision process of the clinical guidelines for Hereditary Diffuse Gastric Cancer syndrome.
 The meeting of the International Gastric Cancer Linkage Consortium (IGCLC) was held in the beautiful lake town of Wanaka, New Zealand.
-Read more about the meeting.
+Updated guidelines published in 2020.

 The 2nd Consensus meeting on Hereditary Gastric Cancer was held at the Radboud University Medical Centre in Nijmegen, The Netherlands in March of 2014.
 The workshop, led by a group of clinical geneticists, gastroenterologists, surgeons, oncologists, pathologists, molecular biologists, dietician and patients representatives from nine different countries, convened in order to update the management guidelines for this condition last set in 2010 and to propose direction for future research.

 The group’s goal while there was to make important updates and changes to the current consensus guidelines for HDGC.